Marano di Valpolicella

 Marano di Valpolicella is a comune (municipality) in the Province of Verona in the Italian region Veneto, located about 110 km west of Venice and about 14 km northwest of Verona.
 As of 31 December 2004, it had a population of 2,975 and an area of 18.6 km2.

 The municipality of Marano di Valpolicella contains the frazione (subdivision) Valgatara e San Rocco.

 Marano di Valpolicella borders the following municipalities: Fumane, Negrar, San Pietro in Cariano, and Sant'Anna d'Alfaedo.

-Art

-Santuario di Maria Valverde's main altar at Marano di Valpolicella.

 Twin towns

 Marano di Valpolicella is twinned with: